-Gould said the installation of smart meters will help BGE provide better information to local governments and customers because his company will be able to ping each meter to see if a house has power.
+Gould said the installation of will help BGE provide better information to local governments and customers because his company will be able to ping each meter to see if a house has power.

 One of the repeated complaints by commentators was frustration over a lack of knowledge about when power would be restored.
 Gould said after Hurricane Irene, BGE customers reported they would prefer worst case scenario timelines rather than a series of changing estimates.

 "It's almost like surgery," Gould said.
 "It looks like it will take us 'X' long, but until we get in and open up the patient, we're really not going to be able to tell you.
 It could go longer."

 In June, a destroyed transformer near Baltimore took the company about four days to repair—well beyond initial estimates.

 Gould also blamed modern technology saying it created an expectation that information should always be available immediately.
 The smart meters will improve communication times, but Gould said there will always be a certain amount of lag between the time a disaster hits, and the time information becomes available.

 "The gap between expectations and the reality of restoration continues to widen," Gould said.
 "As that gap continues to widen, frustrations will continue to grow."